Gov't plans to slash development spending by 42% as another fiscal deficit looms - The Scoop

-BANDAR SERI BEGAWAN – The government is set to slash spending on development projects by 42 percent in the upcoming 2022/23 financial year, despite a falling budget deficit in the current fiscal year (FY).
+BANDAR SERI BEGAWAN – The government is set to slash spending on development projects by 42 percent in the upcoming 2022/23 financial year, despite a falling budget deficit in the current fiscal year.

 Higher government revenue is projected to cut Brunei’s budget deficit by 53 percent in FY 2021/22, but the budget shortfall is expected to widen again in the 2022/23 financial year.